alex7kom/node-travelpayouts/README-en.md

 > Attention, the data is transferred from the cache, so it is recommended to use them to generate static pages.

+**See also**: a module for working with Travelpayouts data files: [travelpayouts-data](https://github.com/Alex7Kom/node-travelpayouts-data).

 # Install

 ```